 You’ve probably seen the headlines.
-It seems everywhere you look these days, from the blogs to the magazines, someone is claiming herbal tea ‘cured’ their acne.
+It seems everywhere you look these days, from the blogs to the magazines, someone is claiming herbal tea ‘cured’ their acne whilst someone else raves about the benefits of detox.
 But is it just sensationalist headlines and myths, or could a nice hot cuppa actually help your acne?
 We love a natural approach to skincare, so we decided to do a little research of our own on and wanted to share it with you.
 So, grab a cup of tea and take a look at what we found.

 Arguably the internet's favourite herbal tea acne cure.
 We found a whole host of people – from Facebook groups, to Reddit threads – waxing lyrical about how they had noticed a direct link between drinking spearmint tea and an improvement in their skin.

 The general consensus online seems to be that one cup of spearmint tea a day can help with hormonal acne in particular.
 But why is this?
 It could be to do with spearmints insulin regulating properties.
 Insulin levels can be the cause of an acne break out.
 High levels of insulin can trigger the production of IGF-1 (read more about this pesky pimple making hormone here) and cause oily, breakout prone skin.

 Some studies have also shown that spearmint could regulate testosterone levels in women which might be causing their hormonal acne.
 This does mean that spearmint tea probably isn't a great option for men.
 Sorry fellas.